Low Tensor Rank Learning of Neural Dynamics: Discussion

 Our analytical results provide intuition for our observation that the rank of learning dynamics is limited by task complexity.
 This supports previous findings of low (matrix) rank weight changes in RNNs \cite{schuessler2020interplay} and in deep networks \cite{schotthofer2022low,martin2021implicit,arora2019implicit}.
 Our results on the numerical matrix rank also has interesting ties to work that uses rank compression for more efficient training in deep networks \cite{schotthofer2022low}, and for numerical solutions to systems with time-varying dynamics \cite{koch2007dynamical}.

 \textbf{Broader impact}.
 We introduce a novel framework for understanding learning in the brain and artificial neural networks.
-Our mathematical results on the rank of RNN gradients have broad relevance to the machine learning community, while our neuroscientific results on motor neural data could drive future applications to brain computer interfaces.
-Overall, our work makes novel contributions towards understanding the emergence of complex adaptive behaviours through learning in neural systems.
+Our mathematical results on the rank of RNN gradients have broad relevance to the machine learning community, while our results on motor neural data could drive future applications to brain computer interfaces.
+Overall, our work makes novel contributions towards understanding the emergence of computations through learning in neural systems.

 {